-Effective June 15, 2023, new and updated data fields will be available to support the full implementation of improvements to MELD, PELD, Status 1A and Status 1B.
-The policy will be fully implemented as a separate Phase 2 on Thursday, July 13, 2023.
+A series of improvements to MELD, PELD, Status 1A and Status 1B will be implemented on Thursday, July 13, 2023.

 Updated and new data fields

-- For all current transplant candidates of any organ type, as of June 15, the data field currently titled “gender” in all TIEDI® forms will be titled “birth sex.”
-This will be an automatic update of the field title and will not affect the data currently entered for any candidate.
+- For all current transplant candidates of any organ type, as of June 15, the data field currently titled “gender” in all TIEDI® forms is titled “birth sex.”
+This is an automatic update of the field title and does not affect the data currently entered for any candidate.

-- A new field, “Sex for Purposes of Adult MELD Calculation,” will be deployed for all adult liver candidates (age 18 or older at the time of registration).
-This field will be required for all adult candidates registered after implementation of Phase 1.
+- A new field, “Sex for Purposes of Adult MELD Calculation,” is now available for all adult liver candidates (age 18 or older at the time of registration).
+This field is required for all adult candidates newly registered on or after June 15, 2023.
 The field will be optional and may be edited for adult candidates already on the OPTN Waiting List, if the candidate’s “Sex for Purposes of Adult MELD Calculation” is different than their birth sex.